valeriansaliou/node-sales-tax/README.md

 ### :us: United States

-United States TIN (U.S. Taxpayer Identification Number) are validated against either EIN, ITIN or SSN format rules.
-This allows you to check the tax status of a customer based on the validity of the identification number provided.
+United States EIN (U.S. Employer Identification Number) are validated against EIN format rules.
+This allows you to check the tax status of a customer from the US based on the validity of the identification number provided.

+### :canada: Canada

+Canada BN (Business Number) are validated against BN format rules.
+This allows you to check the tax status of a customer from Canada based on the validity of the identification number provided.

 ### :black_flag: Rest of the world